avinishrao/grafana-playaround/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Python and AWS has been used to write this script.
+Python and AWS resources has been used to write this script.

 _For information, please refer to the [Documentation](https://docs.python.org/3/)_